elastisys/compliantkubernetes/docs/operator-manual/user-managed-crds.md

 # Self-managed cluster resources (Preview)

-Adding certain cluster-wide resources, such as CustomResourceDefinitions, are cluster-wide settings that are prohibited by Compliant Kubernetes [for security purposes](../user-guide/demarcation.md).
+Adding certain cluster-wide resources, such as CustomResourceDefinitions, are cluster-wide settings that are prohibited by Welkin [for security purposes](../user-guide/demarcation.md).
 However, many popular applications, in particular ones with Operators, require cluster-wide resources to be installed.
 This preview feature enables application developers to self-manage a **predefined** set of such cluster-wide resources.
 This trade-off means that application developers get the ability to install and manage such popular applications, but without compromising the security posture of the cluster.